arvicco/stellarr/README.md

-stellarr
+stlr
 ======

-Stellarr is a Ruby commandline client for Stellar (www.stellar.org) network.
+Stlr is a Ruby commandline client for Stellar (www.stellar.org) network.
 You could consider it a reincarnation of Rippler (https://github.com/arvicco/rippler).